appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 This method allows you to update widget data based on the query response.

+### One-click binding

+Appsmith simplifies the process of data binding with one-click binding feature.
+With one-click binding, you can connect your widget to existing datasources and have Appsmith automatically generate queries for you.
+This feature is currently supported by the following widgets:

+* Table
+* Select
+* Multi select

+#### Generate queries automatically

+With this method, you can connect widgets to your datasource, and Appsmith automatically generates fetch, insert, pagination, and filtering queries based on your widget and datasource selections.

+<iframe src="https://demo.arcade.software/UoxpSP7leUynT4CaU0R6?embed" width="900" height="750"></iframe>

+1. Click **Connect Data** and, in the "Choose your data source," section select your preferred datasource.
+2.

+#### Connect existing queries

+<iframe src="https://demo.arcade.software/JhOT0E5Jf7UaIBTshWRH?embed" width="900" height="700"></iframe>

+### q

 <dd>

 *Example:* if you have data that you want to display in a Table widget; you can do so by binding the response to the widget's properties using mustache syntax `{{QUERY_NAME.data}}`.